01Bhavith/EduBot/README.md

 ## Author

+- Bhavith.V          ||    - B.E in computer Science and Enginnering 2027
+- Darshan.M.Naik     ||    - B.E in computer Science and Enginnering 2027
+- Basavarag.M.G      ||    - B.E in computer Science and Enginnering 2027
-- Bhavith - B.E in computer Science and Enginnering 2027
+- Arun Banada        ||    - B.E in computer Science and Enginnering 2027